-- Annual focus studies - Emerging Markets Metrics Programme (for an additional fee) through this annual study CIRS analyses company-provided data on time to submissions and approvals for 18 Emerging Market regulatory authorities.
-More information can be found on p12. - HTA Metrics Programme (for an additional fee) - through this annual study CIRS tracks company-provided data to quantify the impact of addressing HTA requirements on clinical development programmes, reimbursement timing and outcomes in Europe, Australia and Canada.
-More information can be found on p12. - Special Projects CIRS has worked with various organisations on ad hoc projects that answer short business questions or facilitate advocacy efforts.
-To find out more, please contact mbujar@cirsci.org
+- Annual focus studies e.g. Evaluation of landscape China - ➤ Growth & Emerging Markets Metrics Programme (additional fee) through this annual study, CIRS analyses company-provided data on product characteristics, country characteristics, registration and rollout timelines, and factors influencing patient access to medicines in 19 countries and two regional alignment initiatives.
+More information can be found on n17 - ➤ HTA Metrics Programme (additional fee) through this annual study CIRS tracks company-provided data to quantify the impact of addressing HTA requirements on clinical development programmes reimbursement timing and outcomes in Europe, Australia and Canada.
+More information can be found on p18. - Special Projects CIRS has worked with various organisations on ad hoc projects that answer short business questions or facilitate advocacy efforts.
+To find out more, please contact asomuyiwa@cirsci.org